clingen-data-model/gpm/README.md

 The app, scheduler, and queue containers all use the same image.
 The entry point script (found in `.docker/start.sh`) determines the behavior of each container based on the `CONTAINER_ROLE` environment variable.

+### Actions
+The GPM makes heavy use of "actions" and in particular the [laravel-actions](https://github.com/lorisleiva/laravel-actions) package.
+In this context, and action can be defined as class that performs a task.
+Actions can take advantage of Laravel's dependency injection to compose an action of other actions.

+The laravel-actions package adds decorator traits that allow you use an action as a controller, event listener, queued job, or artisan command.

+Actions are used as controllers for nearly all write operations in the GPM as well as some read operations.

+By convention, actions in this code-base are named NounVerb to support easy location of the action you're looking for.

+Actions are currently found in `app/Actions` and in the `app/Modules/ModuleName/Actions`.

 ### Notifications
 Most notifications in the GPM use standard [laravel notifications infrastructure](https://laravel.com/docs/9.x/notifications).
 The exception is notifications intended to be aggregated into digest emails.